serverpod/relic/doc/site/docs/02-reference/02-context.md

 :::warning Reading request bodies

-- The body can only be read _once_ - it's a stream that gets consumed
+- The body can only be read _once_ - it's a stream that gets consumed.
-- Always validate the `Content-Type` header before parsing
+- Always validate the `Content-Type` header before parsing.
-- Wrap parsing in try-catch to handle malformed data
+- Wrap parsing in try-catch to handle malformed data.
-- Be careful with large bodies - consider adding size limits
+- Be careful with large bodies - consider adding size limits.
 :::

 ## Context state machine

 Relic's context system uses a _state machine_ to prevent invalid operations.
 Each context type exposes only the methods that make sense for its current state, catching errors at compile time rather than runtime.

-Once you've chosen a path, you cannot backtrack.
-For example, after calling `respond()` to create a `ResponseContext`, you cannot change your mind and call `connect()` to create a `ConnectContext` instead.
-The transition is irreversible.

 This makes sense because an HTTP request can only have one outcome: